abhishek-yeole/cricktech/README.md

 ### `npm start`

-🚀 Runs the app in the development mode.
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.

-Thank You 😊.
-Do 🌟 the repo.
+Do 🌟 the repo ❤️.